X-ray Safety Program Manual

 If the X-ray machine is enclosed in a locked cabinet and the radiation leak measurements confirm no radiation dose above the background, the users do not need X-ray protective equipment.
 They may need the lab coat, gloves and goggles for chemical or biological safety depending on the nature of the samples handled.

-For open beam, X-ray machines lead apron and lead gloves may be required to reduce the level of irradiation from direct or scattered X-ray radiation.
+For open beam X-ray machines, lead aprons, lead gloves or appropriate protective equipment may be required to reduce the level of irradiation from direct or scattered X-ray radiation.
 The personal dosimeters (whole body and ring, if required) will be worn under the lead apron or gloves to eliminate unreasonable dose recordings by the dosimeters.

-A visual inspection of lead aprons and gloves must be performed every time before using them.
-The visual inspection must identify any tearing or bending of the material.
-No defective lead apron or gloves will be used.
+At a minimum, a visual inspection of lead protective equipment (e.g., aprons, gloves, skirts) must be performed every time before using them.
+Radiographic testing of lead protective equipment can also be performed.
+The visual and/or radiographic inspection must identify any tearing or bending of the material that may result in leakage or uneven exposure to X-ray radiation.
+Defective protective equipment must never be used.

 The XSO must inspect the condition of the personal protective equipment during the X-ray safety inspections (see chapter 5 of this document).